ilujade/Le_Basculement/README-en.md

 Seeing Ben's gesture, all the Resistants lost hope and howled.
 And this time, it was not pain.
 It was anger, hatred.
 But I did not watch them.
 I had no regrets.
 I knew what I had to do.
 Suddenly I heard a cry.
 I heard someone call me.
-\  Rey!
+\- Rey!
 Rey!
-Do not do that !
+Don't do that !
 Rey!
 Come back !
 I turned my head and saw Finn come running.
 Ben reached for him and stopped him.
 He lifted it one meter off the ground.
 Finn was there, suspended and spinning on himself.
 Then, without a glance at him, we went back to the ship.

 Once on board, the ship flew to resume its position above the tanks.
 Through the windows, I saw the Resistance more determined than ever to fight against the First Order.